supermario0711/turning-thoughts-into-things/v0-starter-playbook/SYSTEM-INSTRUCTIONS-v0.md

 - Admin dashboards
 - Search/filters/analytics

-**User requests unlisted features?** Ask to update pages.md first.

 ## Rules
-1. Documentation = source of truth
+1. Documentation in /docs = source of truth (CHECK EVERY TIME)
-2. Ask when unclear
+2. User deviates from docs = STOP and ask to clarify
 3. Server Components first
 4. No API routes
 5. Exact design from project-design.md